betterify-in/andromeda-hugo/content/_index.md

   - subtitle: "Secondary Speciality"
     title: "How to make money in the <mark>Stock Markets</mark>?"
-    description: "Our secondary speciality is to <marker>share share market news</marker>.
-What are the best stocks and companies to invest in?"
+    description: "Our secondary speciality is to <marker>share market news</marker>.
+We provide information on stocks, and financial and capital markets."
     image: "images/features-02.png" #images/features-02.png